 2. Coconut Face Wash

 Have you heard of the oil cleansing method of washing your face?
 It involves using oil alone to cleanse your skin instead of the harsh sulfate-containing over the counter facial cleansers and soaps.
 To make your own coconut face wash, all you need to do is store a jar of extra virgin coconut oil in your bathroom cabinet.
 With clean and dry hands, scoop out a little and massage it on your face.
 Then dip a washcloth in tepid water, wring it out and gently dab on your face.
-Repeat the hot washcloth dabbing if necessary.
+Repeat the tepid washcloth dabbing if necessary.
 That’s it!
 Your face will be fresh, clean and supple without the dry stinging feeling you get when you use conventional facial cleansers.

 3. Luxurious Anti-Aging Coconut Oil Night Cream